-In the next 10 years, approximately 160 million women (one-quarter of all women employed globally) need to change jobs as automation takes on many tasks, according to McKinsey Global Institute report entitled “The future of women at work: transitions in the automation age.”
+In the next ten years, approximately 160 million women (one-quarter of all women employed globally) need to change jobs as automation takes on many tasks, according to McKinsey Global Institute report entitled “The future of women at work: transitions in the automation age.”
 In India, almost 11 million women (up to 8%) may have to transition from one job to another in 2030 because of automation.

 While women are lower in automation-driven manufacturing professions, their jobs could only be slightly less at risk than men.
-Around 107 million women (20 percent) could end up in a mid-point automation scenario.
-Compared to 21% or 163 million employees.
+Around 107 million women (20 percent) could end up in a mid-point automation scenario compared to 21% or 163 million employees.
 In India, nearly 10% of women could face potential threats to their jobs compared to the global average due to lower wage costs and slower automation impacts.

 Anu Madgavkar from the McKinsey Global Institute said the transition (to adapt to automation) would be a challenge for women already exposed to traditional work barriers.
 Women start with lower job representation, and work in some occupations is strongly gendered in many economies, or women are more concentrated than others.
 Women also have fewer technological skills than men, skills demanded, she said.
-Furthermore, if women do not raise their skills, gender wage gap may increase as more women work in low-paid jobs than men.
+Furthermore, if women do not raise their skills, the gender wage gap may increase as more women work in low-paid jobs than men.

 However, the report also states that increasing job demand could mean 20 percent more jobs for women compared to 19 percent for men, provided their share in sectors and professions is maintained.
 Potential job losses and gains could be different for men and women.
-Service-oriented and clerical aid jobs could represent 52% of women’s job losses, but machinery and crafts could account for 40% of men’s losses.
+Service-oriented and clerical aid jobs could represent 52% of women’s job losses, but machinery and crafts could account for 40% of men’s injuries.

 Women are well represented in fast-growing healthcare, with 25% of women’s potential jobs, while manufacturing can represent 25% of men’s jobs.
 The report states that some activities are more automatic than others, hence occupations.
-Physical routine tasks and cognitive routine work, for example, are highly automated, but less so require more complex cognitive, social and emotional skills.
+Physical routine tasks and routine cognitive work, for example, are highly automated, but less so require more complex cognitive, social, and emotional skills.

 “We estimate 52% of female job losses could be (compared to 27% of male labor losses),” Madgavkar said.
 Men tend to lose jobs in mature economies ‘ machine operators, and women tend to lose jobs in clerics and service workers.
 Emerging economies tend to lose jobs for men and women in agricultural-related occupations.